creator synthesis · MMXXVI 10 of 12 months · 29 citations

 October

-shoulder / start of dry season
+shoulder season / end of low season

 HIGHLIGHTS